frankframework/frank-manual/CONTRIBUTING.md

 * Frank: A solution produced with the Frank!Framework that can be deployed to a customer.
 This is the combination of the Frank!Framework and Frank configs deployed on it.
 * Franks: Plural of Frank.
 * Frank config(uration): A set of XML files and property files that configures the Frank!Framework to provide a solution for a customer.
 A Frank config is typically created by a Frank developer.
 This word is also used for a set of adapters that is defined in or included from the same ``Configuration.xml`` file.
-* :strike:`Frank code`: For Java developers who edit this manual, it is tempting to use this phrase.
+* ~Frank code~: For Java developers who edit this manual, it is tempting to use this phrase.
 We kindly ask them to write about "Frank config" instead.
 You do not have to be a programmer to use the Frank!Framework.
-* :strike:`Frank language`: Franks are written in XML, not in a propriatary programming language.
+* ~Frank language~: Franks are written in XML, not in a propriatary programming language.
 You can say that Frank configurations are XML documents that satisfy the Frank configuration schema.
 * Frank config(uration) schema: The XML schema document that defines what XML code is valid for configuring the Frank!Framework.
 * Frank!Console: The graphical user interface of the Frank!Framework.
 * Frank!Doc: A complement to this manual that is shorter but provides better search capability.
 It can be accessed through the Frank!Console.